A thorough tutorial explaining both feedback and dynamic compression and how to use it to process female vocals.

-In a feed-back compressor the control circuit receives the audio signal after it has passed through the amplifier stage.
+In a feed-back compressor, the control circuit receives the audio signal after it has passed through the amplifier stage.
 Most vintage compressors behave this way.
 Because the detector reacts to the signal after it is compressed the result is a smoother and more coloured response.

 Using feed-forward compression to process vocals is a great way to control the dynamic range of the vocal recording but feed-back compression allows us to compress the vocals in a musical way.

-In the video I use the wonderful TDR Feedback Compressor 2 to treat a female vocal take.
+In the Feed-back Compression video, I use the wonderful TDR Feedback Compressor 2 to treat a female vocal take.
 I explain what feed-back compression is and how to use the features of a feed-back compressor to process vocals.
 I explain how the compressor’s parameters work and guide you through the best settings to use for vocal processing.
 I explain the differences between working with Peak and RMS modes and show you how each type affects the vocal take.

 Plugin used in this video:

 - Peak, RMS and Crest Factor

 - Features and Control

 - Best practices for Threshold, Peak Threshold and Ratio